Politics of the United States: Post–World War II

 At the time of the United States' founding, the economy was predominantly one of agriculture and small private businesses, and state governments left welfare issues to private or local initiative.
 As in the UK and other industrialized countries, laissez-faire ideology was largely discredited during the Great Depression.
 Between the 1930s and 1970s, fiscal policy was characterized by the Keynesian consensus.
 After the "Reagan revolution" in the early 1980s, laissez-faire ideology once more became a powerful force in American politics.
 While the American welfare state expanded more than threefold after WWII, it held at 20% of GDP from the late 1970s to late 1980s.
-In the 21st century, modern American liberalism, and modern American conservatism are engaged in a continuous political battle, characterized by what The Economist describes as "greater divisiveness [and] close, but bitterly fought elections."
+When compared to Europe, America's political culture is more conservative and religious.
+In the 21st century, modern American liberalism and modern American conservatism are engaged in a continuous political battle, characterized by what The Economist describes as "greater divisiveness [and] close, but bitterly fought elections."
 Since 2016, the United States has been recognized as a flawed democracy in the Democracy Index by the Economist Intelligence Unit, partially due to increased political polarization.
-According to the V-Dem Democracy indices the United States were 2023 the 27th most electoral democratic country and 3rd most participatory democracy in the world.
+According to the V-Dem Democracy indices the United States was in 2023 the 27th most electoral democratic country and 3rd most participatory democracy in the world.

 In foreign affairs, the United States generally pursued a noninterventionist policy of "avoiding foreign entanglements" before World War II.
 After the war, when America became a superpower, for many decades the country embraced internationalism, seeking allies to contain Communism and foster economic cooperation.